askap-vast/vast-tools/docs/components/pipeline.md

 It is useful for cases where measurements are filtered out of the original measurements dataframe, or have fluxes changed, and hence the `source` dataframe becomes out of sync.
 Returns a pandas dataframe.

+!!! warning "Warning: Long Run Time"
+    Beware that for large pipeline runs the recalculation take a while to complete.

 !!!example
     ```python
     new_sources_df = my_pipe_run.recalc_sources_df(my_filtered_measurements)